 This winter has been one of the coldest on record for my city and it’s surrounding area.
 We have been blessed with subzero temperatures, freezing rain, an inversion, and caked ice and snow.
-Schools have been having indoor recess and parents of walking students have been picked-up curbside.
+Schools have been having indoor recess and parents of walking students have been pickeing up their children curbside.
 It is beyond freezing outside!
 We’ve had several winter weather warnings advising against any unnecessary traveling, even the shortest of distances.
 So, as you may have guessed, Preschool Co-op was cancelled again this week, which means no new post for preschool.

 However, I will share with you an activity that keeps the kids and I busy and happy on our snowed-in days.

 This idea actually came to me while I was staring into my fridge at a quart of whipping cream wondering what on earth compelled me to buy a full quart instead of just a pint, or even a half pint.
 Then the thought occurred to me that when whipped to a soft peak with a little bit of powdered sugar and a drop or two of food coloring, it would make wonderful paint for the kids…to use in the bath tub.
 (An appropriate place to keep warm on such chilly days!)

 While there are several recipes for bath paint that can be found on the internet and Pinterest, it was important to me to make it not only edible but also eatable.
 For this reason:

 Yup, Corinne still tastes everything at least once, and sometimes twice.
 Imagine the above picture with shaving cream bath paints.
 Yikes!
 But there was a fair amount of painting done after the initial fun of eating from a paintbrush had worn off.